ttompk/ucsf_grinberg_neuro_images/README.md

 3. ucsf_production: implementation of the model into ImageJ, an open-source microscope inspection platform built by the NIH.

 Update 08/27/2019:
 Project is in early development.
+Model backbone selection phase.
 Awaiting ground truth from Grinberg lab.